chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 ##### S2 -> S3

 The upload has been completed.
-The state of the upload is complete.
+The state of the upload is uploaded.

 ##### S2 -> S1